... a few more important facts to consider, before we start exploring our feet for the Reflex Points.

 Reflexology can be used as a diagnostic tool, however, NEVER at any time diagnose a disease, illness or any problems!

 All you do is, ascertain a certain point is painful and that point relates to a certain part of the body.
 That is all, don't conclude or diagnose anything else.

 As we have discussed before, the foot is an important indicator for many different functions and systems of the body and of health.

-Reflexology is not the only modality which treats certain points on the foot to achieve a positive health outcome.
+Reflexology is not the only modality that treats certain points on the foot to achieve a positive health outcome.

 You will touch on acupuncture points, but remember that you are not practicing Chinese Medicine.